adrienbrunet/adrienbrunet.github.io/_posts/2016-09-15-hide-all-the-things.markdown

 <p align="center"><img src="/assets/images/hide-all-the-things.jpg" alt="Hide all the things"></p>

 I recently discovered the extension called "Stylish" (available on chrome, firefox, safari...).
 It allows you to add an extra layer of css on top of existing website. *CSS* being what controls the style of your page.
-It means you can tampered any website style.
+It means you can tamper any website style.
 Have you always dreamed of a pink facebook bar?
 Stylish comes  with a few examples for famous usecases like Facebook theme, Google theme and so on.

 First of all...
 Install Stylish:
   [Their official website](https://userstyles.org/) (their website design could benefit from some extra css layers...)